Title: Eating and drinking with an inflated tracheostomy cuff: a systematic review of the aspiration risk

-For the record, I’m not even a “bean” fan anyway, but some of those ingredients just don’t sit well with me.
-The evidence for pulse oximetry and blue-dye testing are far and few between, not to mention the lack of consistency and quality of studies (check out Pulse Oximetry Systematic Review Blog Post), so the 2 studies using this measure were dubbed not reliable/valid due to the nature of the ‘lack-there-of’ argument.
+Now, I’m not even a fan of beans, but some of those ingredients just don’t sit well with me anyway.
+Meaning: the evidence for pulse oximetry and blue-dye testing are far and few between, not to mention the lack of consistency and quality of studies (check out Pulse Oximetry Systematic Review Blog Post), so the 2 studies using this measure were dubbed not reliable/valid due to the nature of the ‘lack-there-of’ argument.

 Now that there’s a heck of a lot of stuff in your pot, next you may want to figure out what’s worth keeping and what’s not.